Granny Flats (small, self-contained, stand-alone dwellings)

 Completion of work

-Upon completion, the owner must provide Council with:
+Upon completion, the homeowner will need to provide Council with:

 This documentation process is administrative only and should be completed within 2 years of the PIM being issued.